solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 automatically delegate their rewards.

-The design proposes a new set of programs for voting and stake delegation, The proposed programs allow many stakes to passively earn rewards with a single validator vote without permission from the validator.
+The design proposes a new set of programs for voting and stake delegation, The proposed programs allow many stake accounts to passively earn rewards with a single validator vote without permission or active involvement from the validator.

 ## Current Design Problems